-Fortunately, it is fairly easy to prevent flea infestations and there are a wide range of different products to choose from.
-These include sprays, spot-on treatments, shampoos, collars and more.
+Fortunately, it is fairly easy to prevent flea infestations and there is a wide range of different products to choose from.
+These include sprays, spot-on treatments, shampoos, collars, and more.
 Many are to be used on your kitty, but others have been specifically designed to repel fleas from your property too.
-Brushing her regularly will also enable to watch out for any signs or symptoms of fleas, so in the unlikely event that she is still affected (such as if there is a gap in her preventative care) you can seek treatment promptly.
+Brushing her regularly will also enable you to watch out for any signs or symptoms of fleas, so in the unlikely event that she is still affected (such as if there is a gap in her preventative care), you can seek treatment promptly.
 If she does become affected and you are wondering how to get rid of fleas on your kitten, speak to your veterinarian to determine which products are most suitable to deal with her infestation.

 Ticks are also an external parasite and tend to attach themselves to cats when they walk in long grasses and woodland.
-Nevertheless, they can still be found in backyards, particularly in some states in the U.S. Larger than fleas, their bodies are usually round or teardrop shaped and swell in size as they feed.
-They are well known for transmitting a multitude of diseases including Lyme disease, babesiosis, tick fever and ehrlichiosis.
-However, transmission doesn’t happen straight away, and a tick usually needs to be attached for between 24 and 72 hours for the disease to be spread.
+Nevertheless, they can still be found in backyards, particularly in some states in the U.S. Larger than fleas, their bodies are usually round or teardrop-shaped and swell in size as they feed.
+They are well known for transmitting a multitude of diseases including Lyme disease, babesiosis, tick fever, and ehrlichiosis.
+However, the transmission doesn’t happen straight away, and a tick usually needs to be attached for between 24 and 72 hours for the disease to be spread.
 Ticks aren’t overly fussy where they get their blood from and will feast on humans too.

 Like fleas, ticks can be fairly easily prevented using a variety of topical solutions.
 In fact, in. many cases flea and tick preventatives are combined into one product, making it easier and cheaper to keep these pesky parasites from affecting your kitten.